Ismail-987/CW2024/README.md

 * https://github.com/Ismail-987/CW2024.git

 ## COMPILATION INSTRUCTIONS
-1. Upon opening the game in any IDE, in command line run "mvn install"
+1. Upon opening the game in any IDE, in command line run "mvn clean" then "mvn install"
  for maven to fetch the added dependencies in pom.xml.
+2. a

 ## ADDED DEPENDENCIES
 1. javafx-media - Need to check if module-info.java has - "requires javafx.media" package added.